openMF/mifos-passcode/README.md

-# mobile-passcode
+# Mobile-Passcode
 Library for passcode implementation along with an optional additional feature to ask for passcode when your app resumes from background.
-(Works with minSDK >= 15)
+(Works with minSDK >= 21)

 Usage
 -----